 The Company purchases various derivative instruments to create economic hedges of its commodity price risk and interest rate risk.
 These derivative instruments consist primarily of futures and swaps.
-The Company reports the fair value of derivative instruments on its consolidated balance sheets in "Short-term investments," "Other assets," "Short-term derivative liability," or "Long-term derivative liability."
+The Company reports the fair value of derivative instruments on its consolidated balance sheets in "Short-term investments," "Short-term derivative assets," "Other assets," "Short-term derivative liabilities," or "Long-term derivative liabilities."
 The Company determines the current and noncurrent classification based on the timing of expected future cash flows of individual trades and reports these amounts on a gross basis.
-Additionally, the Company reports cash held on deposit in margin accounts for coffee-related derivative instruments on a gross basis.
+Additionally, the Company reports cash held on deposit in margin accounts for coffee-related derivative instruments on a gross basis on its consolidated balance sheet in "Restricted cash."